xvvvyz/tilde/README.md

 ## Configuration

-There's a shlew of options that you can configure.
+There's a slew of options that you can configure.
 Just open up the `index.html` file and read through them!

 ## Beyond